Full Body Compound Focus

 Do I need a spotter for bench press?

-Can I add isolation exercises?
+Can I add isolation exercises after the main lifts?

 Ready to Build Strength?